alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 - weapons
 - other goods, technology or services that are used for military purposes (eg cryptographic technology or training materials for a weapons system)
 - ‘dual use’ items - civilian goods, technology, documents or diagrams that can also be used for military purposes
-- intangible goods like software and data
+- the transfer of knowledge and skills that could be used for military purposes

 ‘Dual use’ items can be raw materials, components or finished systems.